arturomoncadatorres/cookiecutter-pypackage/README.md

 * Go through the :memo: Release Checklist.
 This helps you make sure you don't miss anything.

   :ballot_box_with_check: Update all your package files with the new functionality.
-If you were working on a branch, merge it to `master`.
+If you were working on a branch, merge it to `main`.

   :ballot_box_with_check: Update `HISTORY.rst` with the proper change log (and maybe your `README`, if you want to feature the new changes).